England

 Language, literature and childhood is ideal if you’re interested in the disciplines of English language and/or applied linguistics, English literature, and childhood studies.
-You may have studied one or more of these areas previously, but we will provide support if you have not studied these subjects before.
+You may have studied one or more of these areas previously, but support is available if you have not studied these subjects before.

 The module is organised into four blocks, each with a particular focus: